 When thinking about which type of kit is best for you, think about who will be creating the gingerbread house and how much time you have.
 Those two factors will guide you to the right choice this holiday season.

 Where Else to Buy Gingerbread Houses?

-Also, we have encountered a lack of quality gingerbread accessories and kits in store due to high demand for these products.
-From a convenience standpoint, we believe that using Amazon, especially with two day shipping for Prime members, is the way to buy your kit.
+We have encountered a lack of quality gingerbread accessories and kits in store due to high demand for these products.
+From a convenience standpoint, we believe that using Amazon, especially with two day shipping for Prime members, is the best way to buy your kit.